katrenmikhael/To-Do-List/README.md

 Save to grepper

 ## Usage

-1- Register for an account on the application.
+1. Register for an account on the application.
-2- Log in with your credentials.
+2. Log in with your credentials.\
-3- Create new tasks with a title and description.
+3. Create new tasks with a title and description.
-4- Edit, delete, or mark tasks as complete or incomplete.
+4. Edit, delete, or mark tasks as complete or incomplete.
-5- Log out when you're done.
+5. Log out when you're done.